SonifyAR: Context-Aware Sound Generation in Augmented Reality: SonifyAR Implementation

-\paragraph{Sound Generation} We adopt a audio diffusion model \textit{AudioLDM}~\cite{liu2023audioldm} to generate sound effects with text prompt.
-We ask the LLM to compress the event text description into a shortened generation prompt (returned in the format \texttt{method3generation:PROMPT}, where the \texttt{PROMPT} would be replaced with the generation prompt).
-Upon receiving such a command from the LLM, SonifyAR sends the prompt to the AudioLDM model, requesting text2sound generation.
-These newly generated sounds are then presented to user as sound options.
+\textbf{Sound Generation.} Beyond recommendation and retrieval methods, we also use the text prompt to generate custom sound effects using an audio diffusion model \textit{AudioLDM}~\cite{liu2023audioldm}.
+We ask the LLM to compress the event text description into a shortened generation prompt: using the format \texttt{method3generation:PROMPT}, where the \texttt{PROMPT} would be replaced with the generation prompt.
+Upon receiving such a command from the LLM, SonifyAR sends the prompt to the AudioLDM model, requesting \textit{text2sound} generation.
+These newly generated sounds are then shown in the UI as sound options.

-\paragraph{Sound Transfer} Besides text2audio generation, \textit{AudioLDM} is also capable of performing text-based sound style transfer.
-Specifically, for events like tapping, sliding, or colliding, instead of generating a new sound from scratch, SonifyAR uses a default sound effect and initiate a style transfer operation with a text prompt provided by the LLM.
+\textbf{Sound-style Transfer.} Besides text2audio generation, \textit{AudioLDM} is also capable of performing text-based sound style transfer.
+Specifically, for events like tapping, sliding, or colliding, instead of generating a new sound from scratch, SonifyAR uses a default sound effect and initiates a style transfer operation with a text prompt provided by the LLM (\textit{e.g.,} transfer a general tap sound to tapping on glass).
 This approach allows the output sounds to match the length and rhythm of the input sounds, so that they can be well-timed with actions.
 Furthermore, when users wish to further modify any provided sound assets, SonifyAR offers text-based style transfer as a fine-tuning and customizing option.

-All sound authoring processes listed above operate concurrently in the backend.
-This ensures uninterrupted AR experience.